voronianski/universal-react-flux-boilerplate/README.md

-# react-flux-iso-boilerplate
+# Universal-React-Flux- Boilerplate

-> More or less stabilized starting point used in several of my projects.
+> Starting point that used in several of my projects.

 ## What's inside?